GitLeeRepo/HerculesMvsTk4Notes/CobolNotes.md

 # Overview

-Notes on the COBOL programming languages as it applies to the MVS mainframe environment, with an emphasis on the older compiler versions as found on the **Hecules with TK4-** emulator environment.
+Notes on the COBOL programming languages as it applies to the MVS mainframe environment, with an emphasis on the older compiler versions as found on the **Hercules with TK4-** emulator environment.

 # References